ESSS/alfasim-sdk/docs/source/alfacase/api_reference.rst

+.. _alfacase-reference-section:

 Full API Reference
 ==================

-This page contains the full reference to |sdk| API.
+This page is a detailed reference guide to |sdk| API.
+It includes a catalog of all supported CaseDescription and :program:`ALFAcase` capabilities.

 Case